leonp/sherlock-holmes/_chapters/the-man-with-the-twisted-lip-ch1.md

 “His hand when he wrote hurriedly.
 It is very unlike his usual writing, and yet I know it well.”
 </p><p>
-“&nbsp;‘Dearest do not be frightened.
+“&‘Dearest do not be frightened.
 All will come well.
 There is a huge error which it may take some little time to rectify.
 Wait in patience.—NEVILLE.’
 Written in pencil upon the fly-leaf of a book, octavo size, no water-mark.
 Hum!
 Posted to-day in